inivekin/abosa/abosa.typ

 that sprout frae seeds that sunward crawl, tae mask my being unner lush might take tae task that cornered sprawl.
-A nobler act that I'd assessed would be to find where I was drawn but privilige was nae possessed by spaceborne who'd nae hold the brawn.
+A nobler act would be assess
+an found tae where, or what, am drawn, but nimbler flight's skill I possess, am spaceborne who's nae built fae brawn.
 Trees seemed greener agin greying workings o impatient other, forking structures their displaying